-Join John Nastos for an in-depth discussion in this video Storing and retrieving data from NSUserDefaults, part of iOS Address Book App: Hands On.
+Join John Nastos for an in-depth discussion in this video Storing and retrieving data from NSUserDefaults, part of Building an iOS Address Book App.

 - [Voiceover] Now it's time to dig into implementing…NSUserDefaults in our code…in order to add persistence between launches.…Because the custom class Person…isn't one that NSUserDefaults can store automatically,…I'll need to make some adjustments to the class.…First, I'm going to make sure that it implements…the NSCoding protocol.…This is what will let the system know…that the class knows how to encode and decode itself…using a key value store…that will represent the object when saved.…